projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

    https://download.clearlinux.org/releases/31080/clear/clear-31080-live-server.img.xz
    and follow the `Clear Linux OS installation guide
    <https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install-server>`_
-   as a starting point for installing Clear Linux OS onto your platform.
+   as a starting point for installing the Clear Linux OS onto your platform.
    Follow the recommended options for choosing an Automatic installation type, and using the platform's storage as the target device for installation (overwriting the existing data and creating three partitions on the platform's storage drive).

 #.
-After installation is complete, boot into Clear Linux OS, login as
+After installation is complete, boot into the Clear Linux OS, log in as
    root, and set a password.

 #.
-Clear Linux OS is set to automatically update itself.
+The Clear Linux OS is set to automatically update itself.
 We recommend that
    you disable this feature to have more control over when the updates happen.
 Use this command (as root) to disable the autoupdate feature::